telerik/ajax-docs/api/client/Telerik.Web.UI.RadWizardStep.md

 #### Returns

-`HTMLElement` The HTMLElement of the corresponding navigationBar button element.
+`Element` The HTML Element of the corresponding navigationBar button element.

 ### get_navigationBarLinkElement